 Some animals are shocked and behave strangely after an attack by tormented caterpillars.

-Respiratory problems may also occur, asthma attacks, etc. are also symptoms.
+Respiratory problems may also occur, and asthma attacks, etc. are also symptoms.

 In severe cases, this caterpillar can also lead to the death of the dog, for example, if the airways swell so much, that the dog is out of breath or if the dog has eaten one of the caterpillars.